 New Jersey’s commissioner of the Department of Labor and Workforce Development issued a response to the federal Labor Department Opinion Letter (FLSA2019-6).
 The letter stated that those working for a virtual marketplace company may be considered independent contractors after the federal labor agency’s six-factor test finds economic independence between the provider and the company.
 The state’s commissioner reaffirmed that New Jersey will continue presuming that workers are employees unless a three-part test can classify them as independent contractors.

-How APS Can Help
+How APS can help

-APS brings innovation and scalability to modern human capital management.
-We believe that our clients, their employees, and our partners deserve the best, easy-to-use human capital management platform delivered with personalized service and support.
-We build our unified technology from the ground up, focusing on usability, efficiency, and adoption.
-APS understands the challenges organizations of all sizes face, which is why we craft a full spectrum of cloud solutions that address all aspects of employee management.
+APS brings innovation and scalability to modern workforce management.
+Our clients, their employees, and our partners deserve intuitive technology delivered with personalized service and support.
+APS understands the challenges organizations of all sizes face, which is why our unified payroll and HR solution is built to address all aspects of the employee lifecycle.